vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

     socat TCP4-LISTEN:1234 stdio

-Since `socat` is a Linux utility, you may use WSL to use it under Windows, or use the single-shot script `tools\socat.ps1` to use the demo

 > Note that an interrupted `socat` may still be running, if you get an error that reads `Address already in use` you may try to remove all leftover processes by executing e.g. `killall socat`.

+> Since `socat` is a Linux utility, you may use WSL to use it under Windows, or use the single-shot script `tools\socat.ps1` to use the demo.
+This script waits for a connection and then only sends "test" five times, before closing the connection.
+It will also not print back what it receives in the terminal.
+The debug feedback on the adapter, however, is still the same.

 Remember: before you start the adapter, there always needs to be a sil-kit-registry running already.
 Start it e.g. like this: